-The Faculty will prepare a submission for the Review prior to the Review Panel meeting using the Academic Program Review: Faculty Submission to Review Panel template.
+The Faculty will ensure that a Self Evaluation Report is prepared prior to the Review Panel meeting.
+Guidelines are available on the development of the Self Evaluation Report.
 Note that Faculties are permitted to provide additional information considered relevant to the review.

-A limited number of targeted invitations to provide submissions to the Review Panel will be made to internal and external stakeholders.
+Invitations to provide submissions to the Review Panel will be made to internal and external stakeholders.
 The Faculty, in consultation with Learning and Quality Support, will develop a list of relevant stakeholders, which will include both industry/professional representatives and students.
-Learning and Quality Support staff will contact the stakeholders to invite written submissions, and may also invite some of the stakeholders to an interview with the Review Panel.
+Learning and Quality Support will contact the stakeholders to invite written submissions, and may also invite some of the stakeholders to an interview with the Review Panel.

 Review Panel Visit

 Learning and Quality Support staff will develop a schedule for the Review Panel visit in consultation with the relevant Faculty.

 The Review Panel will usually convene for not more than two days.
 Normally, entry and exit interviews will be held involving the Review Panel and the PVC(SL).
 The exit interview may involve other senior managers (e.g. Executive Dean, Head of School).